 Directed by Woody Allen and released in 2005, Match Point tells the story of Chris Wilton, who is coming from a modest background, who attend Tom Hewett, a young man born in of a bourgeois family.
 Chris and Tom become friends and Chris married with Chloe, Tom’s sister, but soon will experience a passion for Nola Rice, Tom’s girlfriend.
 Until the conclusion of this film, it will be torn between his desire to remain in a upper-class and his passion for Nola.
 This movie presents a typical problem of the philosophy: conflict between passion and reason.

-Match Point and the ethical dilemna
+Match Point and the ethical dilemma

-One day or another, everyone is facinge a situation where one have to decide between two options.
+One day or another, everyone is facing a situation where one have to decide between two options.
 We know that a decision on our part for an option will eliminate the other from the equation.
 Our selection is usually spontaneously, our choice fell on the option we like more.
-However, at some point, an impossible situation occurs and the only possible outcome is that to recognize the positives and negatives of each option.
+However, at some point, an impossible situation occurs and the only possible outcome is that to recognise the positives and negatives of each option.

 A choice often involves a loss of enjoyment as there is always some one or more options that will be discarded.

 A man is made of choices and circumstances.
 Nobody has power over the circumstances, but each has its choice.
 I have written repeatedly about the theme of luck: we are often lured by chance and by the other, that we might become, should be considered when we reflect on our lives.

 From the first scene of this feature film, the director presents the theme of chance.
 We see a tennis ball that hits the top of the net and can either pass on the other side or fall back: with any luck, the ball is and the player wins.
 This sequence is described by Chris: “People are afraid to admit how much their life depends on luck: it’s scary to think that so many things beyond our control. ”